Water contamination in Crestwood, Illinois: Additional health concerns

-The "Best-run town in America"
+The "best-run town in America"

 When Chester Stranczek started rebating property taxes to every homeowner during the mid-1990s, the action was so unusual the National Enquirer declared Crestwood the "best-run town in America."

-"America's best small town mayor, Chester Stranczek, mayor of Crestwood, Illinois, is calling it quits after 50 years of public service." wrote Kristen Schorsch - Daily Southtown Staff writer in an article published on August 1, 2007.
+"America's best small town mayor, Chester Stranczek, mayor of Crestwood, Illinois, is calling it quits after 50 years of public service." wrote Kristen Schorsch, a Daily Southtown staff writer, in an article published on August 1, 2007.

 "If you want to define success, you can define in two words, Chester Stranczek."
 Schorsch elaborated in the 2007 story.

 The June 2001 edition of the Crestwood Adviser, a village newsletter, is one of several that touts low water rates.
 Next to a portrait of Stranczek, it states: "… we can save you a lot of time by saying that Crestwood water has passed all the tests prescribed by the EPA during the past year.
 The results were very favorable, and we have safe drinking water."

 In an interview with National Public Radio on October 17, 2007, producer Sam Hudzik said:

 Stranczek's most proud of his more practical work as mayor.
 He runs the village just like the two businesses he founded.
 That mentality has led to a reputation as a stern administrator who leads Crestwood and the members of its elected board like a monarch.
 With few exceptions, projects he likes get approved.
 And nothing else stands a chance.